How to a GUI Barcode Reader with Qt PySide6 on Raspberry Pi

 ret, frame = self._cap.read()

-The next step is crucial.
-We must determine how to integrate the barcode decoding API.
-The most straightforward approach that immediately comes to mind is to invoke the decoding method as soon as we capture a frame:
+To integrate the barcode decoding API, a straightforward approach would be to invoke the decoding method as soon as we capture a frame:

 def nextFrameSlot(self):